gicanon/abstract_method/README.md

 The exercises are about using simple bank operations while building abstract methods

-abstract class = a class which contains one or more abstract methods abstract method = a method that has a declaration but does not have an implementation
+abstract class = a class which contains one or more abstract methods <br>
+abstract method = a method that has a declaration but does not have an implementation

 ## Getting Started